barrow-420/ctf-writeups/0ops/0ops.md

 ![6](https://user-images.githubusercontent.com/76433661/127763299-cf799004-b4e1-49bd-9e88-2cf9d59e7158.png)

-I typed the Konami code and I my privilege got upgraded to root user.
+I typed the Konami code and I my privilege got upgraded to the root user.

 I typed the Konami code several more times and this is what I got.